James M. Bennett High School: Facilities

 Construction on the current James M. Bennett High School began in 2008, was completed 2010, and opened for the 2010-2011 school year.
-It was built next door to the former one which was demolished in the summer of 2010.
+It was built behind to the former one which was demolished in the summer of 2010.
 The school was rededicated on April 18, 2011, marking Salisbury's first new high school in more than 30 years.

 The current school maintains the Bennett Memorial Garden, a garden designed and built in 2000, to honor three Class of 2000 students who died before graduating, Lori Sterling, Adam Travatello, and Jessica Smith.
-The garden was dedicated on August 19, 2000 with participation from Frank Perdue, then Salisbury Mayor Barrie Tilghman, and current Salisbury Mayor Jacob Day, who designed the Garden.
+The garden was dedicated on August 19, 2000 with participation from Frank Perdue, then Salisbury Mayor Barrie Tilghman, and Jacob Day, who designed the Garden.
 After construction, an endowed maintenance fund was established at the Community Foundation of the Eastern Shore.
 Since the garden was installed, other past students have been memorialized, such as Sgt.
 Maj.
 Wardell Turner, who was killed in Afghanistan in 2014.